-We chose our 20″ Keystone Barrel in Weathered Oak for our spilled flower pot.
-This decorative planter is not only light weight and durable, but its diameter is just wide enough to create the effect we are looking for!
+We chose a weathered barrel planter for our spilled flower pot.
+This decorative planter is not only lightweight and durable, but its diameter is just wide enough to create the effect we are looking for!
 We also picked up some potting soil (we ended up using 1.5 bags of 64 qt. mix) and some mulch.
 We chose black mulch to bring out the vibrant colors in our flower assortment.
 We also needed a sturdy shovel to dig a hole for our barrel, so we picked up a True Temper Excavator Digging Shovel at Lowe’s as well.
-This particular shovel from True Temper is designed for increased penetration into soil than a standard digging shovel.
+This particular shovel from True Temper is designed for increased penetration into the soil than a standard digging shovel.

 Map Out Your Garden

 When you’re shopping for your supplies, it’s a good idea to map out your spilled flower pot right there in the store.
 It doesn’t have to be a perfect replication of what you have in mind.
 The point is to get a good feel of how many flowers you will need.

 When choosing flowers, make sure they all have the same water and sunlight requirements.
 All of the flowers we used for this project are Annuals, require at least six hours of sun, and need to be watered at least twice a week or more often when dry.
 For the assortment, we chose yellow French Marigolds, orange Zinnias, pink Zinnias, pink Pentas, and pink Vincas.

 Position your planter on the ground where you want your flowers to spill out.
 It should be on a smooth, even-leveled spot on a surface that is easy to dig.

 Dig a Hole for the Planter

 Dig a hole about three inches deep and about the width and length of the planter.
 This hole will secure the planter in place after you create your spilled flower pot.